On This Day In History: Mesoamerican Long Count Calendar Begins – On August 11, 3114 B.C

 The Maya did not invent the calendar.
 It was used by most cultures in pre-Columbian Central America, including the Maya, from around 2000 BCE to the 16th century.
 The Mayan civilization developed the calendar further, and it's still in use in some Maya communities today.

-The two most widely used calendars in pre-Columbian Mesoamerica, were the 260-day Tzolk'in and the 365 day Haab'.
-The equivalent Aztec calendars are known in Nahuatl as the tonalpohualli and Xiuhpohualli.
+The two most widely used calendars in pre-Columbian Mesoamerica were the 260-day Tzolk'in and the 365-day Haab'.
+The equivalent Aztec calendars are known in Nahuatl as the Tonalpohualli and Xiuhpohualli.

 The Long Count Calendar dates can often be found on ancient monuments.
-The earliest known Long Count date, carved in 31 BC, was found at the Olmec site of Tres Zapotes.
-The earliest known Maya long count was recorded in year 32 AD at the site of Chiapa de Corzo in the Highlands of Chiapas, Mexico.
+The earliest known date, carved in 31 BC, was found at the Olmec site of Tres Zapotes.
+The earliest known Maya long count was recorded in 32 AD at the site of Chiapa de Corzo in the Highlands of Chiapas, Mexico.

 AncientPages.com